EQXai/OrpheusX/README.md

 minimum and maximum token count for each segment.
 The limits are ignored when `full_segment` is selected.

-There is also a **Full Segment Test** tab in the web UI.
-This simplified interface exposes only character-based segmentation so you can verify how the `full_segment` mode splits prompts without any token settings.

 While generating audio, the CLI prints a segmentation log showing where each chunk starts and ends.
 After all segments are generated they are automatically